Amraltayeb/dalili-live/00_AI_PRIORITY_DOCS/AI_INSTRUCTIONS_PROTOCOL.md

 **LAST UPDATED:** Current Session - Version 3.0 "Reality Check Protocol"
 **NEXT UPDATE:** When Week 1 goals are actually completed with proof

+## 🏛️ **CORE ARCHITECTURAL PILLARS (MANDATORY)**
+This section defines the non-negotiable, foundational architecture of the DALILI platform.
+Any proposed change that conflicts with these pillars requires an explicit warning and confirmation from the user, as it risks undermining the entire application structure.

+### **Pillar 1: Yelp-Style Tag-Based Categories**
+Our category system is intentionally designed to be simple and flexible, mirroring the successful model used by Yelp.
+It is NOT a rigid hierarchical system.

+1.  **`categories` Table:** Stores only the ~22 top-level parent categories (e.g., "Automotive", "Shopping").
+2.  **`tags` Table:** Stores all specific "subcategories" (e.g., "Body Shops", "Tires", "Car Wash").
+These are fundamentally search tags.
+3.  **`category_tags` Table:** A simple join table that links a `tag` to a `category`.
+This creates a flexible many-to-many relationship.
+4.  **Frontend Implementation:** "Subcategory" links on the frontend are NOT links to a separate page.
+They are **pre-defined search queries** that leverage our semantic search function.
+    -   **Correct:** Clicking "Body Shops" navigates to `/search?q=Body+Shops`.
+    -   **Incorrect:** Clicking "Body Shops" navigates to `/category/automotive/body-shops`.

+### **Architectural Integrity Protocol (RULE ZERO):**
+-   **You MUST issue a formal warning** before proceeding with any action that would alter this tag-based model.
+-   **Example Warning:** *"WARNING: The proposed change to create a separate 'subcategories' table conflicts with our core tag-based architecture.
+This will require a major database and application overhaul.
+Do you wish to proceed?"*
+-   This principle is in place to prevent accidental architectural drift and protect the project's foundation.